Rows, formerly dashdash, raises $16M to build and populate web apps using only spreadsheet skills – TechCrunch

 Spreadsheet software — led by products like Microsoft’s Excel, Google’s Sheets and Apple’s Numbers — continues to be one of the most-used categories of business apps, with Excel alone clocking up more than a billion users just on its Android version.
 Now, a startup called Rows that’s built on that ubiquity, with a low-code platform that lets people populate and analyze web apps using just spreadsheet interfaces, is announcing funding and launching a freemium open beta of its expanded service.

 The Berlin-based startup — which rebranded from dashdash at the end of last year — closed a Series B round of $16 million, money that it is using to continue investing in its platform as well as in sales and marketing.
+The platform’s move into an open beta comes with some 50 new integrations with other platforms like LinkedIn, Instagram and more, as well as 200 new features (using known spreadsheet shortcuts) to use in them.

 The round was led by Lakestar, with past investors Accel (which led its $8 million Series A in 2018) and Cherry Ventures also participating.
 Christian Reber has also invested in this round.
-Reber knows a thing or two about software disrupting legacy products — he is the co-founder and CEO of presentation software startup Pitch and the former CEO and founder of Microsoft-acquired Wunderlist — and notably he is joining Rows’ Advisory Board along with the investment.
+Reber knows a thing or two about software disrupting legacy productivity software — he is the co-founder and CEO of presentation software startup Pitch and the former CEO and founder of Microsoft-acquired Wunderlist — and notably he is joining Rows’ Advisory Board along with the investment.

-A little detail about this Series B: CEO Humberto Ayres Pereira tells us that the round actually was quietly closed over a year ago, in January 2020 — just ahead of the world shutting down amid the Covid-19 pandemic.
+A little detail about this Series B: CEO Humberto Ayres Pereira, who is based out of Porto, Portugal, where some of the staff is also based, tells us that this round actually was quietly closed over a year ago, in January 2020 — just ahead of the world shutting down amid the COVID-19 pandemic.

 The startup chose to announce that round today to coincide with adding more features to its product and moving it into an open beta, he said.

-That open beta is free in its most basic form — free is limited to 10 users or less and a minimal amount of integration usage.
+That open beta is free in its most basic form — the free tier is limited to 10 users or less and a minimal amount of integration usage.
 Paid tiers, which cover more team members and up to 100,000 integration tasks (which are measured by how many times a spreadsheet queries another service), start at $59 per month.

-One strong sign of interest in this latest iteration of the software will be in the lasting popularity of spreadsheets.
-Another is Rows’ traction to date: in invite-only mode, it picked up 10,000 users, and hundreds of companies, as customers.
+One strong sign of interest in this latest iteration of the software is the lasting popularity of spreadsheets.
+Another is Rows’ traction to date: in invite-only mode, it picked up 10,000 users off its waitlist, and hundreds of companies, as customers.
+Currently most of those are free, Ayres Pereira said.

+“Our goal is to have 1,000 paying companies as customers in the 12 months,” he said.
+That process has only just started, he added, with paying numbers in the modest “dozens” for now.
+He emphasized though that the company is very cash efficient and has, even without raising more funding, two years of runway on the money it has in the bank now.

 No-code and low-code software, which let people create and work with apps and other digital content without delving deep into the lines of code that underpin them, have continued to pick up traction in the market in the last several years.